Vonnegut Hardware Company: Hardware firm in the 1900s

-In 1957 Vonnegut moved its downtown store to a new location at 18-20 N Pennsylvania St, Indianapolis.
+In 1957, Vonnegut moved its downtown store to a new location at 18–20 N. Pennsylvania St., Indianapolis.

 With stores located throughout Marion County, Vonnegut Hardware Co was largely known in Indianapolis for the efforts of its retail division.
-While the retail division generally thrived after The Great Depression years, it provided only a small proportion of the firm's annual sales volume.
+While the retail division generally thrived after The Great Depression, it provided only a small proportion of the firm's annual sales volume.
 Vonnegut worked directly with a large number of high quality manufactures who allowed Vonnegut to distribute its products.
 In turn, Vonnegut maintained a network of several hundred merchant dealers throughout Indiana.
 These independent retail hardware dealers sold Vonnegut supplied products to their local customers.
 Thus, Vonnegut supplied products were finding their way into homes and businesses all over Indiana.

 Vonnegut also maintained the wholesale trade of tools and supplies to contractors directly engaged in the construction trades.

 The Vonnegut mill supply and industrial supply divisions marketed tools, hardware and supplies directly to commercial clientele and industrial firms within the region.
-Among its larger industrial clients were: ALCOA (Lafayette and Richmond); RCA Victor (Indianapolis, Bloomington and Monticello); Overmyer Mold Company (Winchester); Lynch Corporation (Anderson); International Harvester (Indianapolis and Richmond) Cummins Engine and Arvin Industries (Columbus), Perfect Circle Corporation (Haggerstown and Richmond); Ball Brothers (Muncie); Allison Division of General Motors Corporation (Indianapolis); Union Carbide and Chemical Corporation (Kokomo); Guide Lamp and Delco Remy Divisions of General Motors Corporation (Anderson); Delco Radio and Delco Battery Divisions of General Motors Corporation (Kokomo and Muncie).
+Among its larger industrial clients were: ALCOA, RCA Victor, Overmyer Mold Company, Lynch Corporation, International Harvester, Cummins Engine and Arvin Industries, Perfect Circle Corporation, Ball Brothers, Allison Division of General Motors Corporation, Union Carbide and Chemical Corporation, Guide Lamp, Delco Remy Divisions of General Motors Corporation, Delco Radio, and Delco Battery Divisions of General Motors Corporation.

 Through an extensive network of sales representatives, Vonnegut marketed the Von Duprin Safe Exit Device in every principal city in the United States.
 Von Duprin Safe Exit Devices were originally manufactured, polished and assembled in Indianapolis; however, in order to facilitate high demand and distribution, additional manufacturing sites were chosen in North Chicago and Belleville, Ontario, Canada.
-Vonnegut's far-reaching network of sales representatives caused the Von Duprin Safe Exit Device to be installed in schools, auditoriums, churches, libraries, government buildings, theaters and other public and private buildings throughout the United States and even in foreign countries.
-Among the many thousands buildings that would feature the Von Duprin Safe Exit Device were The United Nations Building, New York City, NY, the Statler Center and Hotel, Los Angeles, CA and the Severin Hotel, Indianapolis, IN.
+Vonnegut's far-reaching network of sales representatives caused the Von Duprin Safe Exit Device to be installed in schools, auditoriums, churches, libraries, government buildings, theaters and other public and private buildings throughout the United States and other countries.
+Among the many thousands buildings that would feature the Von Duprin Safe Exit Device were The United Nations Building, the Statler Center and Hotel, and the Severin Hotel.
 Even prior to 1925, Von Duprin Safe Exit Devices were shipped to Japan, Australia and a few South American countries.

 The Von Duprin Safe Exit Device has been credited for saving Vonnegut from financial ruin during The Great Depression.

-Fred H. Johnson, a consultant to the wholesale hardware trade in Florida and a former executive officer with Marshall-Wells Company, Shapleigh Hardware Company, and the Lufkin Rule Company of Canada, served the company as its president and board member from 1961 to 1965.
-Mr Johnson was a graduate of the University of Toronto.
+Fred H. Johnson, a consultant to the wholesale hardware trade in Florida and a former executive officer with Marshall-Wells Company, Shapleigh Hardware Company, and the Lufkin Rule Company of Canada, served as the company's president and board member from 1961 to 1965.
+Johnson was a graduate of the University of Toronto.